AbhishekGautam01/docs/system-design/hld/netflix/netflix-arch-review.md

 # A Design Analysis of Cloud-based Microservices Architecture at Netflix
 * Due to an outage in 2008 for 3 days, Netflix made 2 important decision to avoid single point of failures:
     * Migrating the IT Infra to public cloud
-    * replacing monolith programs with small managable software components by microservice architecture.
+    * replacing monolith programs with small manageable software components by microservice architecture.

-* Moving to AWS helped netflix becuase now **Netflix did not do the undifferentiated heavy lifting work of building data centers but focusing more on core business of providing high quality video streaming user experience.**
+* Moving to AWS helped netflix because now **Netflix did not do the undifferentiated heavy lifting work of building data centers but focusing more on core business of providing high quality video streaming user experience.**
 <br/>

-* Microservices encourages **seperation of concerns** and promotes **modularity with data encapsulation**
+* Microservices encourages **separation of concerns** and promotes **modularity with data encapsulation**
-* it also promotes **horizontal scalaing** and **workload partitioning** and **faster deployments**
+* it also promotes **horizontal scaling** and **workload partitioning** and **faster deployments**
 * it can help **track performance of each service** and isolate its issue from other running services.

 #### Some Important System Considerations
-* Availibility
+* Availability
 * Latency( how long it takes for packets to reach their destination.)
 * Scalability
 * Throughput( the number of packets that are processed within a specific period of time)
-* Resilence to network failures or system outages.
+* Resilience to network failures or system outages.

 ## Architecture
-* Netflix uses **AWS and [OpenConnect](https://openconnect.netflix.com/en_gb/)**(purpose-built Content Delivery Network (CDN) responsible for serving 100% of thier video traffic.)
+* Netflix uses **AWS and [OpenConnect](https://openconnect.netflix.com/en_gb/)**(purpose-built Content Delivery Network (CDN) responsible for serving 100% of their video traffic.)
 <br/>

 * Netflix 3 Main components: